UModeler/UModeler.Sphinx.Doc/DrawingGroup/rectangletool.rst

 Properties
 ------------
 Width
  The width of the rectangle.
+Displayed on the blue overlay.

 Depth
  The depth  of the rectangle.
+Displayed on the red overlay.

 Corner Length
  The length of the rounded corners.
 The rounded corners are only applied as this is more than 0.0.